lprfernandes/learning_net/ASP.NET Core.md

                 }
         });

-        * - here there's a possibility that the query can bring duplicate keys, and in this way we agglomerate the potential different values to the same key.
+\* here there's a possibility that the query can bring duplicate keys, and in this way we agglomerate the potential different values to the same key.

+<br><br>

 # Middlewares
 Component that is assembled into the app pipeline to handle requests and responses.
 They're chained one after the other and execute in the same sequence how they're added.